top of page

 8:00pm – Reception ends

-Day 2 – Thursday, May 22, 2025
+Day 2 – Thursday, May 21, 2026

-8:45 - 9:00 AM Pacific – Virtual Login & Tech Check
+8:35 - 8:45 AM Pacific – Virtual Login & Tech Check

 *Note re: Zoom links for the day: We will use a total of three Zoom links over the course of the day…one for the morning sessions, one for our lunch break, and one for the afternoon sessions.
-See the Agenda below for the Zoom links.
+See the Agenda below for the three Zoom links.

 Morning Zoom Link:

-Passcode: 054675
+Passcode: 956172

 NOTE: Should tech limitations prevent us from bringing you “live” to the Summit as is our intention, we will provide registrants with access to all session recordings shortly after the event wraps and the necessary post-production is complete.
 Thank you for your understanding of the potential challenges of a hybrid Summit!